lastland/HaskellTheoremProver/README.md

 three files:
 - The file `NDed.hs` contains the rules of inference represented as partial functions.
-- The file `NDedTheorems.hs` contains some theorems proved using the functions exported from `NDed.hs`.
+- The file `NDedTheorems.hs` contains some theorems proved using the rules of inference exported from `NDed.hs`.
 - The file `NDedTests.hs` contains unit tests checking the output of the functions (representing theorems) developed in `NDedTheorems.hs`.